joe-ervin05/atomicbase/README.md

 Atomicbase is small but incredibly powerful.
 It is a scalable libsql & go backend in a single file.

-Atomicbase is fully open source and it's single executable includes:
+Atomicbase is fully open source and it's single executable will include:
 - A central sqlite database
 - Support for accessing unlimited databases with Turso
 - RESTful sql-like API to simplify communicating with your databases